Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension

-approach $0$ when $t$ approaches $+\infty$. \end{lemma} \begin{proof} Since the distance between the interval $[\xHomMinus(t),-\varepsilon t]$ and the set $\SigmaEscMinus(t)$ and the distance between the interval $[\varepsilon t,\xHomPlus(t)]$ and the set $\SigmaEscPlus(t)$ both approach $+\infty$ when $t$ approaches $+\infty$, assertion \cref{relax_outside_center_area} can be derived (for instance) from inequality \cref{dt_F0_final} of \vref{lem:decrease_fire0} (``firewall decrease up to pollution term'' in the laboratory frame) and inequality \cref{coerc_F0} of \vref{lem:coerc_fire0} (``firewall coercivity up to pollution term'' in the laboratory frame). \end{proof} In view of \cref{prop:nonneg_asympt_en} and \cref{cor_dissip_app_zero} and \cref{lem:relax_outside_center_area}, the sole assertion of \cref{prop:relax} that remains to prove is the fact that $V(m_-)$ is nonnegative.
-But if $V(m_-)$ was negative, then, according to \cref{lem:relax_outside_center_area} above (and according to the a priori bounds on the solution stated in \vref{prop:exist_sol_att_ball}), the following estimate would hold:
+go to $0$ as time goes to $+\infty$. \end{lemma} \begin{proof} Since the distance between the interval $[\xHomMinus(t),-\varepsilon t]$ and the set $\SigmaEscMinus(t)$ and the distance between the interval $[\varepsilon t,\xHomPlus(t)]$ and the set $\SigmaEscPlus(t)$ both go to $+\infty$ as time goes to $+\infty$, assertion \cref{relax_outside_centre_area} can be derived (for instance) from inequality \cref{dt_F0_final} of \vref{lem:decrease_fire0} (``firewall decrease up to pollution term'' in the laboratory frame) and inequality \cref{coerc_F0} of \vref{lem:coerc_fire0} (``firewall coercivity up to pollution term'' in the laboratory frame). \end{proof} \begin{lemma}[$V(m_-)$ equals $V(m_+)$] The following equalities hold: